Carpenter Ants vs. Termites | Vital Distinctions to Save Your Property

 Does Termite Treatment Kill Carpenter Ants?

-Termite treatment is different from carpenter ant treatment.
-Liquid pesticides should never be used to treat carpenter ants.
-Sprays will only kill the carpenter ants that have been exposed.
+No. Liquid pesticides should never be used to treat carpenter ants and sprays will only kill the carpenter ants that have been exposed.
 The queens will be unaffected by spraying.
-Carpenter ant queens will produce more eggs since sprays would not destroy the queens.

 Related: Are White Ants and Termites the Same? | All You Need to Know!